Picture of the stomach

 Zollinger-Ellison syndrome (ZES): One or more tumours that secrete hormones that lead to increased acid production.
 Severe GORD and peptic ulcer disease result from this rare disorder.

 Gastric varices: In people with severe liver disease, veins in the stomach may swell and bulge under increased pressure.
-These veins are called varices and are at high risk for bleeding, although less so than oesophageal varices are.
+These veins are called varices and are at high risk of bleeding, although less so than oesophageal varices are.

 Stomach bleeding: Gastritis, ulcers or gastric cancers may bleed.
 If you see blood or black material in vomit or a stool, treat it as a medical emergency.